GabrielAlva/Cool-iOS-Camera/README.md

 [self.view addSubview:_cameraView];
 ```

-Now implement **one** of this two delegate functions depending on weather you would like to get back a `UIImage` or `NSData` for an image when the shutter on the camera is pressed,
+Now implement **one** of these two delegate functions depending on whether you would like to get back a `UIImage` or `NSData` for an image when the shutter on the camera is tapped,

 For a UIImage:
 ```objective-c